 While some therapy groups are talk-based, there is also a range of holistic therapy groups that can be beneficial to people with schizoaffective disorder.
 Yoga and meditation, for example, can help you nurture your relationship with your body, find healthy ways of relieving stress, and increase your sense of inner stability.
 Pottery and drumming can help you give expression to feelings and experiences for which words are inadequate, opening up new languages communicating in positive ways.
 Meanwhile, physical fitness can be wonderful for releasing tension and encouraging mind-body integration while helping you stay energized and active.

-Integrating Schizoaffective Disorder Treatment Options
+Integrating Treatment Options

-Schizoaffective disorder is a complex illness, but with today’s treatment options the possibilities for recovery have never been greater.
-The best way to harness the potential of treatment is to integrate multiple therapeutic modalities in an individualized treatment plan in order to address the full scope of your needs in a way that is meaningful to you.
-Residential treatment programs are often the best environments for this to take place.
+Schizoaffective disorder is a complex illness, but with today’s options the possibilities for recovery have never been greater.
+The best way to harness the potential of treatment is to integrate multiple therapeutic modalities in an individualized plan in order to address the full scope of your needs in a way that is meaningful to you.
+Residential programs are often the best environments for this to take place.

 Residential treatment programs provide a safe and comfortable environment in which your diagnosis can be confirmed via in-depth psychological assessment.
-You will then receive a treatment plan tailored to your unique needs.
+You will then receive a plan tailored to your unique needs.
 Through an innovative mix of individual, group, and holistic modalities, you can explore every aspect of your illness learn how to harness your inner resources in order to create a more stable, balanced, and joyful life.
 The intensity of therapy made possible by the residential milieu means that you can receive more treatment in 6 weeks than would be possible in a year of outpatient therapy, helping you find rapid relief from suffering.
-At the same time, the close monitoring afforded by residential programs means that your treatment team can continuously observe the effects of your medication to ensure efficacy and tolerability to optimize adherence.
+At the same time, the close monitoring afforded by residential programs means that your team can continuously observe the effects of your medication to ensure efficacy and tolerability to optimize adherence.

-Because the goal of residential treatment is to help you create a strong foundation for ongoing wellness, your treatment team will work with you to address both acute symptoms and to formulate strategies for staying healthy once you leave treatment.
+Because the goal of residential treatment for schizoaffective disorder is to help you create a strong foundation for ongoing wellness, your team will work with you to address both acute symptoms and to formulate strategies for staying healthy once you leave treatment.
 This includes not only learning concrete skills that you can transfer into your everyday life, but developing a complete continuing care plan to ensure that you will have resources in place once you return home.
 Your family is encouraged to participate in this process in order to give you the support you need to take the next steps in your recovery journey.
 Together, you can take the next steps into a brighter, healthier future full of possibility and promise.